 After the war in Bosnia – from 1996 – she focused on Serbia alone, and soon on Serbian Kosovo.

-A large part of the former Bosnia-lobbying campaign has simply continued, now with the Kosovo Albanians, who were portrayed as the victims and took over the role BOsnian Muslim separatists previously played.
+A large part of the former Bosnia-lobbying campaign has simply continued, now with the Kosovo Albanians, who were portrayed as the victims and took over the role Bosnian Muslim separatists previously played.

-Western intervention was the aim again, but through the overthrow of Milosevic and the ‘liberalization’ of Serbia.
+Western intervention was the aim again but through the overthrow of Milosevic and the ‘liberalization’ of Serbia.

 And after the NATO aggression on Serbia 1999.
 Milosevic was forced to retreat from Kosovo.
-He was then replaced by a pro-Western, USA, NATO supported, payed by Sorosh opposition movement, supported by a part of the army.
+He was then replaced by a pro-Western, USA, NATO supported, paid by Sorosh opposition movement, supported by a part of the army.